Master's program

 FUSE (Functional Safety Engineering)

-HIS Portalfurther information
+HIS PortalFurther information

 Moodle

--derive and analyze procedures and methods according to international standards
+- derive and analyze procedures and methods according to international standards

--derive and develop requirements and specifications according to different international standards
+- derive and develop requirements and specifications according to different international standards

-distinguish and apply different general and sector-specific standards
+- distinguish and apply different general and sector-specific standards

-Learning outcomes related to program objectives:
+Learning outcomes in relation to the program objectives:

 - Acquire in-depth knowledge in mathematical and scientific areas